hoya82/inline-i18n/README.md

 - `"en:Hello, world!"`
 - `"ko:안녕, 세계!"`
 - `"en:fr:ko:ja"`
-- `"en-US:Hello, world!"` (language code with region, not recommended)

 Language code with region will not pass the RegExp test, but it will be parsed correctly.